-The Church is now located across the street from the current Punta Gorda Public Library on West Henry Street.
+The Church is now located across the street from the former Punta Gorda Public Library on West Henry Street.
 Today, we know that church as the Church of the Good Shepherd.

 The library was eventually moved into a room at the Masonic Lodge 115 because “the library was so popular it interfered with church activities.”
 In 1914, Mrs. Stella Gould was the librarian as well as the telegraph operator.
 The Masonic Lodge on Sullivan Street was a natural home for the library as it was in the center of town and already a regular meeting place for Masons, the Fortnightly Club, the Women’s Civic Improvement Association, and other established groups and clubs in Punta Gorda.
 The library remained at that location until 1928 when a hurricane “blew off part of the roof.
 Rain damaged many of the books.
 Volumes that could be salvaged were carried over to the new Woman’s Club building where members adopted the library as a main project.”

 The library remained at the Women’s Club building until 1958 when land was donated for a new library.
 Local craftsmen and contractors donated their labor for a new library at 260 Retta Esplanade in what is now the parking lot of the Event Center.